gshipley/summitlab14/Chapters/22-creating-quickstart.md

 We need to create an OpenShift Enterprise application to hold the source code as well as embed the MySQL database:

 	$ cd ~/code
 	$ rhc app create piwik php-5.3
 	$ rhc cartridge add -a piwik -c mysql-5.1

 OpenShift Enterprise, as you know, creates a default *index* file for your application.
 Because we are going to be using the source code from our Piwik applicaiton, we need to remove the existing template.

 	$ rm -rf ~/code/piwik/php/*

-At this point, we need to copy over the source code that we extracted from the zip archive to our *piwik* OpenShift Enterprise applciation:
+At this point, we need to copy over the source code that we extracted from the zip archive to our *piwik* OpenShift Enterprise application:

 	$ cp –av ~/code/piwikstage/piwik/* ~/code/piwik/php

-Now we need to add and commit our changes to our *piwik* applicaiton:
+Now we need to add and commit our changes to our *piwik* application:

  	$ cd ~/code/piwik/php
  	$ git add .
  	$ git commit –am “Initial commit for Piwik”
  	$ git push

 Assuming everything went as expected, you should be able to verify Piwik is running by opening up your web browser and pointing to the following URL: